Liall88/2D-Based-Quantitative-Assessment-Framework-for-Upper-Limb-Functionality-/README.md

 used to train support vector regression models to learn quantitative assessment functions which generate an assessment score given a set of features.

-Please read the thesis included in this project for the more detail on the background , motivation and reasoning behind the code.  _
+Please read the thesis included in this project for the more detail on the background , motivation and reasoning behind the code.
+_

 Modules :
-arff
+arff:
+An arff file contains the differences in speed, angle, jerk and normalised distance between paretic and non- paretic limbs for each keypoint for each frame of a patient completing a particular exercise

-dataExtraction
+dataExtraction -
-graphs
-wekaTutorials
+Classes:
+MakeSingleTrialArffs.java (Main)- creates an Arff file for a single patient trial of an exercise MultipleTrialsDataArffs.java (Main) - Calculates the averages of the differences (WMFT5-WMFTx)at each frame for angle, speed, jerk over multiple trials and outputs in an arff file for each metric.
+These average arff files can be used for SVR and machine learning techniques and methods

+graphs - Used to output graphs of metrics over a trial directly from code

+wekaTutorials  - Test classes for Weka